 During the past three years, massive efforts are taken in establishing federated networks.
 More than dozens of projects are utilizing Hyperledger or R3 Corda, as we can see in the infographic!
 We now have a trusted environment between groups of banks, insurance providers, and supply chains.

-There are also some major software vendors which are already taking an active part in this new ecosystem.
+There are also some major software vendors that are already taking an active part in this new ecosystem.
 Let’s explore them.

-The Enterprise Blockchains Ecosystem is super-fast evolving with vendors which offer blockchain as a service.
+The Enterprise Blockchains Ecosystem is super-fast evolving with vendors that offer Blockchain as a service.
 We will also have different enterprise blockchains platforms such as Corda, Hyperledger & Ethereum.

-These vendors are currently active and are investing efforts on the technology developments and also on the sales and marketing aspect.
+These vendors are currently active and invest efforts in technology developments and the sales and marketing aspect.
 As of 2019-2020, we are going to see more and more investments by these vendors.

-Oracle like most of the rest developed their blockchain platform on top of Hyperledger framework.
-Hyperledger was first to focus on dedicated networks and hence have the first movers advantage.
+Oracle, like most of the rest, developed their blockchain platform on top of the Hyperledger framework.
+Hyperledger was the first to focus on dedicated networks and hence have the first movers advantage.

 Hyperledger is known for its ecosystem and hence is one of the most popular enterprise blockchains.
 It is actively used by major supply chains such as Food Trust with Walmart.

-Hyperledger is co-operating with all the vendors, and as we can see the results with Oracle, AWS, Microsoft AZURE, even Samsung is developing its blockchain application utilizing Hyperledger.
+Hyperledger is co-operating with all the vendors, and as we can see the results with Oracle, AWS, Microsoft AZURE blockchain, even Samsung is developing its blockchain application utilizing Hyperledger.